Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 US Nationals: DO NOT USE EXPAT FINANCIAL ADVISORS

-US Nationals MUST not use expat financial advisors and only deal with SEC-regulated financial advice companies, who understand the Foreign Account Tax Compliance Act (FATCA) and US citizenship-based taxation.
+US Nationals MUST not use expat financial advisors and only deal with SEC-regulated financial advice companies who understand the Foreign Account Tax Compliance Act (FATCA) and US citizenship-based taxation.

 Achieving Financial Goals and Success as an Expat